megoldsby/cxp/README.md

 I wanted an embedded executive that was a real pleasure for me to use, so I wrote CXP.
 CXP allows dynamic process creation and destruction and handles process intercommunication and synchronization.
 It does preemptive priority scheduling and supports multiple processing units that share memory.

 CXP processes are low-overhead and meant to be created in profusion.
-You create processes using the `par` construct, of which there are four varieties (explained below).
+You create processes using the `par` construct, of which there are four varieties.
 Processes intercommunicate and synchronize with each other by means of communication over channels, using the `in` and `out` functions.
 Communication is synchronous, so it also synchronizes the communicating process pair.

 Alternation allows input from any number of different sources (including timeouts).
 It's like the UNIX `select` operation.